sindresorhus/sindresorhus.github.com/_apps/utc-time.md

 ---
 title: UTC Time
-subtitle: Show the time in UTC in the menu bar and widget
+subtitle: Show the time in UTC in the menu bar or a widget
 type: macOS
-#date: 2021-03-16
+date: 2021-03-16
-#mac_app_store_url: https://apps.apple.com/app/id1538245904
+mac_app_store_url: https://apps.apple.com/app/id1538245904
 ---

 This can be useful as a quick reference.